-This section will describe the kind of chambers which will be used for muon tracking in the Muon Arms spectrometer.
-It will then present the design details for the chambers and some information on how they will be manufactured.
-Finally, some R&D results on various prototype chambers will be presented.
+This section describes the kind of chambers which will be used for muon tracking in the Muon Arms spectrometer.
+It then presents the design details for the chambers and some information on how they will be manufactured.
+Finally, some R&D results on various prototype chambers is presented.